superstreamlabs/memphis.py/README.md

 import base64
 from memphis.functions import create_function

-def handler(event, context): # The name of this function should match the handler field in the memphis.yaml file
+def handler(event, context): # The name of this file and this function should match the handler field in the memphis.yaml file in the following format <file name>.<function name>
     return create_function(event, event_handler = event_handler)

 def event_handler(msg_payload, msg_headers, inputs):